-in 5 villages in Nalanda district of Bihar.6 The formative research identified the following behavioural barriers to intention (to use the toilet) formation: insufficient information around pitemptying options, a strong aversion to pit self-emptying, and underestimation of pit-filling rates.
-In combination, these created a strong belief that the latrine is a limited resource to be used mostly by younger women or the elderly, at night time or in case of ill-health.
+The intervention was designed based on the results of formative work undertaken between November 2016 and May 2017.
+The formative study involved a review of literature and fieldwork in five villages in the Nalanda district of Bihar (3ie n.d.).
+The formative research identified the following behavioural barriers to intention (to use the toilet) formation: insufficient information around pit-emptying options; a strong aversion to pit self-emptying; and underestimation of pit-filling rates.
+In combination, these created a strong belief that the latrine is a limited resource to be used mostly by younger women or the elderly, at night-time or in case of ill health.

-It would be important to note that at the time of designing the intervention, we were aware of ongoing SBM activities and the role of local self-help groups in promoting sanitation behaviours in the study areas.
-SBM activities included construction toilets, and behaviour change messaging.
-Local self-help groups, JEEViKA, were used to deliver awareness, training, finance, and monitoring information on sanitation and nutrition in an integrated manner.
+It is important to note that, at the time of designing the intervention, we were aware of ongoing SBM activities and the role of local self-help groups in promoting sanitation behaviours in the study areas.
+SBM activities included construction of toilets and behaviour change messaging.
+Local JEEViKA self-help groups were used to deliver awareness, training, finance and monitoring information on sanitation and nutrition in an integrated manner.

 During the formative research, respondents were questioned about the SBM activities and we found low recall of the programme.
-However, during the implementation period for the intervention, the intensity of SBM activities in Bihar increased manifold.
-For example: In April 2018, the Prime Minister of India stated that 8,50,000 toilets had been built in a week in the state of Bihar.7 While the original design acknowledged the presence of SBM activities, and this intervention was designed as SBM+ (as evidenced in the formative and baseline report), the unprecedented increase in intensity of SBM activities did change the operating environment.
+However, during the implementation period for the intervention, the intensity of SBM activities in Bihar increased enormously.
+For example, in April 2018 the prime minister of India stated that 850,000 toilets had been built in a week in the state of Bihar (Economic Times 2018).
+While the original design acknowledged the presence of SBM activities, and this intervention was designed as SBM+ (as evidenced in the formative and baseline report), the unprecedented increase in intensity of SBM activities did change the operating environment.

 Apart from barriers to intention formation, barriers to habit formation are also important.
-We found that the barriers to habit formation include deeply embedded cultural rituals surrounding open defecation and lack of immediate, visible rewards for latrine use.
+We found that the barriers to habit formation include deeply embedded cultural rituals surrounding OD and lack of immediate, visible rewards for latrine use.
 Recognition of the health benefits of toilet use was low amongst all respondents.
-Our formative research focused on barriers that may be amenable to behavioural interventions thus dissatisfaction with toilet design, although identified, could not be addressed in this study.
+Our formative research focused on barriers that may be amenable to behavioural interventions, thus dissatisfaction with toilet design, although identified, could not be addressed in this study.